seppmail/SEPPmail365/Readme.md

 #### Only parameters that make sense

-In Version 1.1.0 we had a couple of CmdLet parameters which confused people like the domain-specific parameter in connectors.
+In Version 1.1.x we had a couple of CmdLet parameters which confused people like the domain-specific parameter in connectors.
 So there will **only be parameters which actually make sense** to integrate SEPPmail into your Exchange Online environment in most customer cases.

 #### Domain limitation only in Transport-Rules

 With this version we **do not limit domains in the connector** in general.
 But you are able to exclude E-Mail domains in transport rules.

-#### Alias-CmdLets
+#### Alias-CmdLets for Set-*

 New-SM365Connectors and New-SM365Rules contain a lot of logic to prepare the Exchange Online environment as good as possible.
 The according "Set-" commandlets are now simply aliases for the "New-*" Commandlets.
 So whenever you "Set-" something, you simply recreate it.

 #### No Restore

 Having a backup of a configuration makes sense for many reasons (documentation, ...).
-Our Backup-* CmdLets ket you write connector and rules-configs to JSON files. **Why is there no restore ?** JSON files are great to read but terrible to use for connector and rule recreation.
-To avoid mistakes and errors there is no Restore-* CmdLet.
+Our Backup-Something CmdLets let you write connector and rules-configs to JSON files.

+**Why is there no restore ?** JSON files are great to read but terrible to use for connector and rule recreation.
+To avoid mistakes and errors there is no Restore-Something CmdLet.
 If you need to restore some settings, read the JSON file and restore with the New-* CmdLets.

 #### General note on simplification

-As this PowerShell module is just a wrapper around the ExchangeOnline PowerShell Module, you still have the option to adjust the settings of connectors and rules by yourself.
+As this PowerShell module is just a wrapper around the ExchangeOnline PowerShell Module, you still have the option to adjust the settings of connectors and rules by yourself with the ExchangeOnline PowerShell Module or via the Exchange-Admin Web-interface (https://admin.microsoft.com)

 ### More fliexible connectivity for test and demo environments